Using an Ensemble Forecast

 First, we have a high priority goal to keep the water volume within a minimum and maximum.

-We also want to save energy, so we define a goal to minimize Q_release
+We also want to save energy, so we define a goal to minimize Q_release.
+This

 goal has a lower priority.